jeresig/ukiyoe-models/docs/Artists.md

 ### `utils/ndlna-bio-gen.js`

-Generates NDLNA bios (must be generated, not directly scraped).
+**What does this do:** Generates NDLNA bios (must be generated, not directly scraped).

+**When is it used:** This is run once after `import-old-site.js` has been run, to generate the new bios.

+**How does it work:**

+This works by going through all the pre-existing `ExtractedImage`s that have a kanji version of the name.
+We use this to search the NDLNA site and see if we can find any records that match the given name.

 ### `utils/map-artist-slugs.js`